awsdocs/amazon-dynamodb-developer-guide/doc_source/EMRforDynamoDB.CopyingData.HDFS.md

 **Note**
 In this example, the file is relatively small \(approximately 29 KB\)\.
 Be careful when you use this command with files that are very large or contain non\-printable characters\.

-1. \(Optional\) You can copy the data file from HDFS to the local file system on the master node\.
+1. \(Optional\) You can copy the data file from HDFS to the local file system on the leader node\.
 After you do this, you can use standard Linux command line utilities to work with the data in the file\.

    ```
    hadoop fs -get /user/hadoop/hive-test/000000_0